 WD Parish came here in 1863 and died here in 1904.
 Amongst his successors, Thomas John Bullick is notable as having been the first occupant to have a telephone – Ripe 35.
 In addition to a stipend of £354, he received £9 from Queen Anne’s Bounty, a Fund instituted in 1704 to assist the poorer clergy in repairing their houses.
 Funding for the Bounty originally came from tithes paid to the Pope, which were “transferred” to the Crown by Henry VIII.
 Queen Anne, at her own express wish, surrendered this income to the Fund.

-In the 1950s, the Church Commissioners sold the vicarage to Kenneth Baker (the Conservative MP who is now Lord Baker of Dorking) and the name of the property was changed to The Old Vicarage.
+In the 1950s, the Church Commissioners sold The Vicarage to Kenneth Baker (the former Conservative MP and cabinet minister who is now The Rt.Hon Lord Baker of Dorking C.H.) and the name of the property was changed to The Old Vicarage.
 The current owners moved in to the property in1998.